 How do you tell your family to stop buying you crap?

 - but be straight to the point

-I have promised to give you some Christmas ideas, so let’s have a look at what you can gift your loved ones.
+I have promised to give you some Zero Waste Christmas ideas, so let’s have a look at what you can gift your loved ones.

-We touched on this before and it seems the most obvious thing to make a zero-waste Christmas perfect.
-Often it is our own mind that has still a lot of pleasure attached to receiving items.
-I can only speak for myself, often I feel the urge of wanting something, only to recognize that this is an old pattern that no longer serves me on my journey to become a conscious and abundant zerowasteman.
+We touched on this before, and it seems the most obvious thing to make a zero-waste Christmas perfect.
+Often it is our own mind that still has a lot of pleasure attached to receiving items.
+I can only speak for myself.
+Often I feel the urge to want something, only to recognize that this is an old pattern that no longer serves me on my journey to become a conscious and abundant zerowasteman.

 Taking your friends and family members out for a visit to a museum or if that’s too boring for the kids, how about a trampoline park.
 You can thank me later because I have never seen anyone unhappy on a trampoline.